 Preventive vs. predictive maintenance

-Preventive maintenance means upkeep on a regular basis.
-Predictive maintenance entails constant monitoring and upkeep when needed.
-Both types of maintenance prevent unexpected production standstills.
-However, Predictive maintenance is designed to eliminate the unnecessary risks and resources spent on preventive maintenance.
+Preventive maintenance means regular upkeep, while predictive maintenance entails constant monitoring and upkeep when needed.
+Both types of upkeep prevent unexpected production standstills, but the latter is designed to eliminate the unnecessary risks and resources spent on preventive maintenance.

 In other words, preventive maintenance does not account for the equipment’s status.
 It is performed on schedule, even though systems and machines might run safely for much longer.
 This costs money and introduces excessive maintenance wear and personnel risks.
 Predictive maintenance means constant equipment monitoring and ensuring that all systems and machines are used to the maximum of their capacity.